Ali Tayar Archive

 - Computer-aided design.
 Subject Source: Library of Congress Subject Headings

-- Drawings Subject Source: Thesaurus For Graphic Materials (Tgm)
+- Drawings Subject Source: Thesaurus for Graphic Materials

 - Istanbul (Turkey) Subject Source: Getty Thesaurus of Geographic Names